vanntile/brew-demo/README.md

 ## How to run

-In order to run this project, make sure to use Node 16.x and npm 8.x
+In order to run this project, make sure to use Node 16.x and npm 8.x (or remove the `engines` key from `package.json`).

 For a development view, use: